-On May 11, 2018, the USCIS issued a that changed the rules regarding unlawful presence for F-1 students.
+On May 11, 2018, the USCIS issued a policy memorandum that changed the rules regarding unlawful presence for F-1 students.
 Unlawful presence begins to accrue once a foreign national has stayed beyond the end date on his/her I-94 card.
 Because F-1 I-94 cards do not have an end date, but show D/S (duration of status) as the term of stay, unlawful presence previously did not apply to F-1s.

 As of August 9, 2018, individuals in F, J, and M status who fail to maintain their status will start accruing unlawful presence on or after the date of one of the following events:

 - The day after DHS denies the student’s request for an immigration benefit with a formal finding that the student violated status while adjudicating the benefit request;

 - The day after the student’s I-94 expires;

 - The day after an immigration judge or in certain cases, the Board of Immigration Appeals (BIA), orders the student excluded, deported, or removed;